Is it bad to live with my spouse while legally separated?

 3. Get help from a neutral third party.
 If you and your ex cannot agree on something within your living arrangement, get an objective party to come in and assist.

-When in doubt about your legal separation or living arrangement, speak to a family law attorney.
+When in doubt about your legal separation or living arrangement, speak to a Sacramento family attorney.
 There are many considerations you’ll need to think about in this situation.
 A lawyer can help you protect your best interests.